fiolj/sparta/doc/web/Section_start.rst

 For the KOKKOS package, using this command-line switch also invokes the default KOKKOS settings, as if the command "package kokkos" were used at the top of your input script.
-These settings can be changed by using the "-package kokkos" command-line switch or the :ref:`command-package` command in your script.
+These settings can be changed by using the "-package kokkos" command-line switch or the :ref:`command-package` in your script.

-The :ref:`command-suffix` command can also be used within an input script to set a suffix, or to turn off or back on any suffix setting made via the command line.
+The :ref:`command-suffix` can also be used within an input script to set a suffix, or to turn off or back on any suffix setting made via the command line.